mkawalec/fluxapp-react-london/slides/ease-of-use.md

   with the same API (in components achieved with higher order cpts)
 - Dispatcher is modified, so that it's possible to fire an action from the dispatch phase
-- Bundled with isomorphic context aware fetcher (supports cookies on server side requests) and router
+- We've created an instantly pluggable context aware fetcher (transparently supports cookies on server side requests) and router